KayRichter/HouseExpo/README.md

   ```

 ## Training Models
 - One Gym-compatible environment of robot exploration has been implemented.
-To train a model using OpenAI baselines, first install OpenAI Gym and Baselines.
-Then add our environment in Gym by registering in `/gym/envs/__init__.py`:
+To train a model using rl-baselines3-zoo, first install Gymnasium, stable_baselines3 and rl-baselines3-zoo.
+Then add our environment in Gymnasium by registering in `/gymnasium/envs/__init__.py`:
   ```
   register(
       id='RobotExploration-v0',